Should I Share this Translation? Evaluating Quality Feedback for User Reliance on Machine Translation: Methods

 \subsection{Stimuli Collection}

 We sample 40 English-Spanish examples from the \textsc{ContraTICO} dataset \citep{ki2025askqequestionansweringautomatic},\footnote{Criteria for data selection are detailed in Appendix~\ref{appendix:data_selection}.} which contains contrastive, synthetic MT errors in the COVID-19 domain.
 Each reference translation from the \textsc{TICO-19} dataset \citep{anastasopoulos-etal-2020-tico} is perturbed using eight linguistic perturbations, categorized as either minor or critical based on the potential real-world impact of the MT error.
 We recruit five bilingual annotators to independently annotate each MT output for gold shareability labels.
 Inter-annotator agreement, measured by Fleiss' Kappa\footnote{\url{https://en.wikipedia.org/wiki/Fleiss_kappa}}, is moderate (0.449).
 We select 20 examples for the study based on high agreement scores determined by majority vote, with 10 examples per label.
-Further details are in Appendix~\ref{appendix:gold_annotation}.
+Further details are in Appendix~\ref{appendix:gold_annotation}.\footnote{English source sentences contain 471 words in total (average 23.6 words per sentence), and the Spanish translations contain 590 words in total (average 29.5 words per sentence).}